 Michigan beat UMass by 50 points and dropped from No. 17 to No. 18.
-Hey, the Wolverines even beat the 42-point spread.
-What gives?
+The Wolverines even beat the 42-point spread so what gives?

 Ohio State beat unranked California by a touchdown and slipped from No. 12 to No. 16.

 And Michigan State went into a free-fall drop from No. 10 to No. 21 after getting beat into the ground by Notre Dame, 20-3.

 The Big Ten needed the Spartans to win in the worst way.
 They were the only undefeated and ranked conference team that's bowl eligible, plus the only realistic hope for a berth in the national championship game.